selfcustody/krux/docs/getting-started/navigating-the-main-menu.en.md

 This option displays your master extended public key (xpub) as text as well as a QR code.

-After the xpub, a zpub or Zpub is shown depending on if a single-key or multisig wallet was chosen.
+After the xpub, a zpub or Zpub is shown depending on if a single-sig or multisig wallet was chosen.
 This z/Zpub is usually not necessary unless you are using a wallet coordinator that either cannot parse or ignores [key origin information in key expressions](https://github.com/bitcoin/bips/blob/master/bip-0380.mediawiki#Key_Expressions).

 If a thermal printer is attached, you can print both QR codes.